These treadmills are operated by the user without a motor. The belt moves by the motion of your feet as you push down and back on the belt.

-- Perfect for apartments and small spaces - These options are a perfect solution if you live in a small apartment or home.
+- Perfect for apartments and small spaces - These are good options if you live in an apartment or small house.
 Just open it up for a quick cardio workout, and break it down quickly when you're done.

 - More customizable features - Whether you want to listen to your favorite workout mix or load your most recent progress, advanced consoles make your life easier while you work up a sweat.
 Some models allow multiple users to program their preferences and sessions, so your whole household can use the equipment with ease.

 With a wide belt, sturdy deck and long platform, these models are built to handle mile after mile of running.

 - Endurance runners - If you're an athlete training for a long-distance run, running treadmills give you the space and support needed for intense training.

 - Taller athletes - With a fixed base and long belt, these models allow for natural movement without needing to compromise the blessing of a long stride.

 - Incline training - Non-folding designs typically have higher max inclines for steep hill runs, allowing you to burn more calories as the slope increases.

 - Workout versatility - Higher-end machines typically have more options for you to fine-tune your workouts and get a totally customized cardio session whenever you want.